-Advisement is required of Biology undergraduate and graduate students annually.
-Undergraduate advisement can be obtained at the Biology Student Advisement Center or from any Biology faculty member in the student’s option.
-The Biology Student Advisement Center is located in Chaparral Hall (CR) 5104 and can be reached at (818) 677-2675 or by email at firstname.lastname@example.org.
-For graduate students seeking advisement, contact Graduate Coordinator Tim Karels (email: email@example.com).
+Advisement is required annually of Biology undergraduate students.
+Undergraduate advisement can be obtained at the Biology Student Advisement Center, which is located in Chaparral Hall (CR) 5104.
+Contact Dani Amoroso or Terri Richardson at (818) 677-2675 or email@example.com for undergraduate advisement.

 Many career opportunities are available to the student majoring in biology.
 The undergraduate program provides an excellent background for further work in medicine, dentistry, pharmacy, optometry, veterinary medicine, biotechnology, clinical laboratory science and graduate programs.
 It also can serve for direct entry into teaching and a variety of positions in industrial, research and governmental organizations.
 Graduates of the program have been very successful in gaining admission and completing advanced degrees at high-quality universities.